Advice for CS Students

 Everyone in the department is concerned with your success, and we want you to feel welcome.
 In particular, feel free to visit with us if you are having any sort of academic problems or if you have problems or questions about University regulations.
 We don’t always have solutions, but someone in the department can usually point you in the right direction.
 You are welcome in the Department Head’s office any time, but it’s a good idea to call ahead and make sure he is available before making a special trip.
-Approvals for special substitutions and/or program waivers are sent through the either the Director of Undergraduate Studies or the Director of Graduate Studies (see the Faculty Listing), but your first stop should almost always be your individual advisor.
+Approvals for special substitutions and/or program waivers are sent through the either the Director of Undergraduate Studies or the Graduate Program Director (see the Faculty Listing), but your first stop should almost always be your individual advisor.

 We also welcome your comments about any aspects of our programs and instruction.

 You can find more information about the department and faculty on the department’s home page, and information about individual faculty including their e-mail addresses and links to individual web pages is available through the Faculty and Staff Listing.